aslokeeshwar/aslokeeshwar/README.md

 * i can't do the most basic arithmetic, yet i made multiple programs from scratch.
 * football is my luv <3
+* archery is my newfound passion
+* i aspire to become a biomechanical engineer, and create a startup that caters to surgical problems, solved with engineering.

 ---